 how to make lemon raspberry cupcakes

-Combine the wet and dry ingredients and mix until just combined.
+Then add flour mixture to the wet ingredients and mix until just combined.

-Line a 12-cup muffin pan with cupcake liners and fill each cup until about ¾ full.
-Bake for 18-20 minutes, until a toothpick comes out clean.
+Line a 12-cup muffin pan / cupcake pan with cupcake liners and fill each cup with cupcake batter about ¾ full (about 3 tbsps of batter).
+Bake cupcakes for 20-22 minutes, until a toothpick comes out clean.

 Make the buttercream!
-Add 1 cup (2 sticks) of unsalted room temperature butter to stand mixer and beat on medium speed using the paddle attachment.
+Add 1 cup (2 sticks) of unsalted room temperature butter to stand mixer using the paddle attachment.
+Beat on low speed, gradually increasing to medium speed.
 Beat butter for about 2 minutes then add raspberries.
 Continue to mix and then gradually begin adding powdered sugar, 1 cup at a time.
-Once powdered sugar is added, gradually add heavy cream and raspberry extract (if using. raspberry extract is optional)
+Once powdered sugar is added, gradually add heavy cream and raspberry extract (if using raspberry extract is optional but does produce the best results)

-Let the cupcakes cool completely and then add raspberry buttercream to the lemon cupcakes and eat!
+Let the cupcakes cool completely on a wire rack and then add raspberry buttercream to the tops of the cupcakes and eat!
+For garnish, use fresh raspberries or lemon slices.

 tips for making cupcakes